 - 2.1 St Stephen Parish lies some 20 miles north of London, in the southwest corner of Hertfordshire between the City of St Albans and the town of Watford.
 It falls under the administrative control of St Albans City and District Council.
-The 2011 national census records the Parish's population as 13,865 living in 5,815 dwellings. - 2.2 These figures will increase markedly within the next two years, as a result of successful planning applications for two large housing developments in Bricket Wood at Hanstead Park and Lancaster Gate, at the Building Research Establishment (BRE). - 2.3 In addition, the emerging SADC Local Plan has under its list of Broad Locations a site west of Chiswell Green for possible major development in the region of 365 dwellings. - 2.4 St Stephen is an ancient parish, named after the 10th century St Stephen's Church, although boundary adjustments made over the years mean the church no longer lies within the Parish.
+The 2011 national census records the Parish's population as 13,865 living in 5,815 dwellings. - 2.2 These figures will increase markedly within the next two years, as a result of successful planning applications for two large housing developments in Bricket Wood at Hanstead Park and Lancaster Gate, at the Building Research Establishment (BRE). - 2.3 St Stephen is an ancient parish, named after the 10th century St Stephen's Church, although boundary adjustments made over the years mean the church no longer lies within the Parish.
 Maps from the 17th Century show Waterdell, Burston Manor and Hanstead House, all names still in use today.
-A record of built heritage and archaeological remains in the parish, from pre-Roman, Roman settlements and medieval manors, farms and mills, many linked to St Albans Abbey, is stored in the Historic Environment Record.
-Figure 2.1 overleaf provides a map of the heritage assets in the Parish, including the Conservation Areas and listed buildings. - 2.5 The Parish comprises three main villages; Bricket Wood, Chiswell Green and Park Street, although the latter also includes the residential area of How Wood and the smaller settlements of Frogmore and Colney Street. - 2.6 The Parish is dissected by both the M1 (north to south) and the M25 (east to west) motorways, two of the UK's major and busiest highways.
+A record of built heritage and archaeological remains in the parish, from pre-Roman, Roman settlements and medieval manors, farms and mills, many linked to St Albans Abbey, is stored in the Historic Environment Record9.
+Figure 2.1 overleaf provides a map of the heritage assets in the Parish, including the Conservation Areas and listed buildings. - 2.4 The Parish comprises three main villages; Bricket Wood, Chiswell Green and Park Street, although the latter also includes the residential area of How Wood and the smaller settlements of Frogmore and Colney Street. - 2.5 The Parish is dissected by both the M1 (north to south) and the M25 (east to west) motorways, two of the UK's major and busiest highways.
 It also houses the confluence of these two motorways junction 6 on the M1 and junctions 21/21A on the M25.
 A second east-west arterial road, the A414, marks the Parish's northeast boundary.